mbta/orbit/README.md

 See [`bin/test`](bin/test), [`mix.exs`](mix.exs), and [`package.json`](package.json) for other test commands.

+To see code coverage, run `mix test --cover` or `npm run test:jest -- --coverage`.
+These generate `lcov.info` files which can be viewed with tools like the VSCode extension "Coverage Gutters".

 ## Docker

 To run the Docker container locally, run `docker compose up --build`.